Average baby weight can vary by the sex assigned at birth. But the weight of babies who are healthy and full-term can be over or under the average.

 Instead, doctors are interested in tracking whether your baby drops into a lower percentile over time.
 This may be a sign of failure to thrive.
 If they suddenly jump into a new percentile, this shows that they may have had a growth spurt.

-During their first month of life, babies gain around 1 ounce daily (1 to 2 pounds).
+During their first month of life, babies gain around 5 to 7 ounces a week, according to the Mayo Clinic.

-Babies also experience periods of time when their weight gain may slow down to around 4 ounces weekly (2 pounds monthly).
+Babies also experience periods of time when their weight gain may slow down.

 Over their first few months, boys tend to gain more weight than girls do.
 But most babies double their birth weight by 5 months of age.

-Babies who are born prematurely often, though not always, weigh less than babies born at full term.
+Babies who are born prematurely often, though not always, weigh less than full-term babies.
 A baby is considered full-term if they’re born at or after 39 weeks of gestation.

 Every week makes a difference.
 A baby born at 24 or 25 weeks will weigh less than a baby born at 28 or 29 weeks.

-If your baby is premature, they may be categorized as having a low birth weight or very low birth weight:
+If your baby is premature, they may have a low birth weight or very low birth weight:

 Premature babies require more medical attention and support when they’re born.
 They often stay in the neonatal intensive care unit (NICU) until they’re healthy enough to go home.
 This often occurs near their original due date.